stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_model/09_model_controller.md

 This dependency might prevent its reuse outside of the GUI application.

-Finally, a ModelController makes difficult to handle multiple Views, because the Controller part would have to handle GUI events coming from multiple Views, introducing the need to differentiate them.
+Finally, a ModelController makes difficult to handle multiple Views.
+The motivation is twofold: first, the Controller part would have to handle GUI events coming from multiple Views, introducing the need to differentiate them.
+Second, different Views may generate different events from different widgets.
+The ModelController interface would have to deal with the nomenclature and behavior of each individual View and accommodate each of them.
+The resulting ModelController interface would potentially become bloated and hard to understand.

-This design are not necessarily wrong, but they tend to become brittle and are therefore limited to simple cases.
+A ModelController design is not necessarily wrong, but tends to become brittle and is therefore limited to straightforward cases.